DirectorKrennic/note-app/README.md

 This note-taking app was built using React.js for the front-end and it interacts with a Firebase Database.

-Dependencies include npm, npx, firebase material UI and React Quill.
+Dependencies include npm, npx, firebase, material UI and React Quill.

 Firebase: npm install firebase